 Website Conversion: Tried and Tested Techniques

-Boosting your conversions is a huge step in the right direction.
-We have identified the measures taken to increase conversion by up to 20-30%.
-This move has changed the game for many businesses.
+Boosting your conversions is at least a step in the right direction and is a game changer for many businesses.
+We’ve identified some of the measures taken to increase conversion by up to 20-30%.

 Let’s debunk the popular myth that orange and red buttons help to increase conversion.